 This temple falls on the way to the White Rann and is located at a distance of 14kms from the city of Bhuj.
-The temple stands on the river banks of Khari River and belongs to Rudramata; the chief deity of the Jadeja clan.
+The temple stands on the river banks of the Khari River and belongs to Rudramata; the chief deity of the Jadeja clan.
 As per myths, the temple dates back to nearly 400 years in age.
-The Garha Safari Lodge is the key attraction in vicinity to the temple.
+The Garha Safari Lodge is the key attraction in the vicinity of the temple.

-16. Ashapura Devi Maa Temple Kutch/ Mata No Madh
+16. Ashapura Devi Maa Temple Kutch / Mata No Madh

 Mata No Madh is a serene spiritual destination belonging to Maa Ashapura.
 The deity of the shrine is often regarded as ‘Desh Devi’ which means ‘Common man’s Goddess’.
 This ancient shrine is located at a distance of about 138kms from Bhuj city of Gujarat.
 Many communities in Gujarat worship Goddess Ashapura as their revered Kuldevi.
 The Jadeja Rajput clan especially believes the goddess to be their community’s presiding deity.
-Mata Ashapura is said to fulfill all wishes for her devotees.
+Mata Ashapura is said to fulfill all wishes of her devotees.
 An annual fair is held around the temple during the times of Navratri and huge crowds gather around the temple to indulge in the spirit of carnival.

 17. Bhadrakali Mandir, Ahmadabad

-Bhadrakali Temple housed inside Ahmadabad’s Bhadra Fort was constructed during medieval period under the initiative of the Marathas.
+Bhadrakali Temple housed inside Ahmadabad’s Bhadra Fort was constructed during the medieval period under the initiative of the Marathas.
 The temple has Goddess Bhadrakali as its deity.
 The goddess is believed to load one with wealth and riches when asked for it sincerely by a devotee.
 During the festivities of Navratri, Bhadrakali mandir wakes up to pomp and glory and large crowds of devotees gather at the temple for the occasion.

 18. Chamundi Devi Temple, Ahmedabad

-Ma Chamunda is the very angry, frenzied and fierce form of Adda Shakti.
+Ma Chamunda is the very angry, frenzied, and fierce form of Adda Shakti.
 Devi Chamunda is said to have destroyed Chanda and Munda; the two demons thereby saving the universe from their plunder and devastation.
 The Chamundi Devi temple of Ahmadabad belongs to that fierce form of Ma Shakti.